MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/creating-AAD-app-for-insights.md

    ![ADF New Registrations](media/adf-new-registration.png)

-3. In the **Register an application** window enter a name for your registration, then select which account types you would like this registration to support.
-(If you need help deciding, select the **Help me choose** link which will open a window with more information.)
+3. In the Register an application window, enter a name for your registration, then select which account types you would like this registration to support.
+(If you need help deciding, select the **Help me choose** link, which will open a window with more information.)

    ![ADF Register App](media/adf-register-app.png)

 4. Select **Register**.
-You will be directed to a page with an overview of your newly-registered applcation.
-Save the **Application (client) ID** and **Directory (tenant) ID** somewhere (you will need these later).
+You'll be directed to a page with an overview of your newly registered application.
+Save the **Application (client) ID** and **Directory (tenant) ID** somewhere (you'll need these later).

 5. In the navigation panel on the left-hand side select **Certificates & secrets** -> **New client secret**.